prestonlab/launch/README.md

 If you run another job named "myjob", that will be saved under "myjob2.sh", etc.

-You may also define SUBJIDFORMAT.
+### Running a command for multiple subjects

+The scripts slaunch and rlaunch run a given command on combinations of subjects and runs.
+These scripts can optionally use the SUBJIDFORMAT environment variable.
 This allows automatic conversion between subject numbers (e.g., 5) and subject IDs (e.g., sub-05).
 For that example, you would set:

 ```bash
 export SUBJIDFORMAT='sub-%02d'